 In the midst of my teaching career, I view my philosophy of teaching as developing in stages.
-My journey has involved me as as a woman, artist, educator, researcher...as multi-cultural and multi-racial.
+My journey has involved me as a multi-racial and multi-cultural woman; an artist, educator and researcher.
 Standing at the intersection of many social and cultural forces, I am forever finding my way.
-Amidst this multiplicity, my life’s work has been to achieve an understanding of teaching and learning, and I have chosen to do so in connection with the broader community always in the making, always in flux—a community that may some day become truly democratic.
+Amidst this multiplicity, my life’s work has been to achieve an understanding of teaching and learning, and I have chosen to do so in connection with the broader community, always in flux—a community that may some day become truly democratic.

 Over the years, I have never met a student uninterested in learning.
 Because my experience includes teaching in inner-city and rural environments, I have been faced with unique challenges, and yet, underscoring these experiences are students who want to experience success and be engaged in meaningful learning; having this perspective, I am able to provide my current art education students with practical knowledge that supports contemporary theorizing about education.

 The theme for the National Art Education Association’s (NAEA) 2017 convention, “The Challenge of Change," inspires the quest for a better state of things for those we teach and for the world we all share.
 Art educator’s are in a unique position to model this quest through reimagining education’s possibilities for providing openings for student’s to see their world in and through visual constructions of meaning.
 I acknowledge teaching as a social and cultural intervention.
 Through teacher education, I encourage a directing of our focus toward student-centered processes whereby the teacher must access and utilize the students’ sociocultural values and beliefs and those of the cultures of the community, when planning educative curricula; this is of important note in a contemporary education paradigm.
 Thinking critically about how our experiences are shaped by our own social position--always informed by history--cannot be ignored.